Arsenal midfielder Partey taken off with injury in first half of Tottenham clash | Goal.com

 Son then turned provider as he passed to Kane who then fired in to double the home side's advantage.

-Tottenham were second in the table and one point behind Chelsea, who jumped into pole position with a win against Leeds on Saturday.
+Tottenham entered the game second in the table and one point behind Chelsea, who jumped into pole position with a win against Leeds on Saturday.

 Arsenal, meanwhile, sat 15th in the table with 13 points from 10 matches, having won just one of their last six games in the English top-flight.